CulturesSupports/CulturesSupports/README.md

 ---------------------

-# Display All Hosts Open on Local Computer
+# Display All Hosts listing open ports on Local Computer

 Absolutely, `lsof` is great for listing open ports.
 To display all open ports, you can use the following command: